bobbycyiii/low-cusp-volume/README.md

 All the scripts listed above except for `volume_bounds.py` should complete under `sage`.
-For instance, to prove Gordon’s conjecture, run `sage prove_gordon.py` after changing directories to the local mount of this repository.
+For instance, to prove Gordon’s conjecture, run `sage provegordon.py` after changing directories to the local mount of this repository.

 The `volume_bounds.py` script takes an argument.
-To prove the first claim, run `sage volume_bounds one_cusp`.
-To prove the second claim, run `sage volume_bounds closed`.
-You can also prove them in one go with `sage volume_bounds one_cusp closed`.
+To prove the first claim, run `sage volume_bounds.py one_cusp`.
+To prove the second claim, run `sage volume_bounds.py closed`.
+You can also prove them in one go with `sage volume_bounds.py one_cusp closed`.